In this scalloped potatoes recipe, I layer tender potatoes with a creamy sauce and cheddar cheese. It's a comforting, delicious holiday side dish!

 Scalloped Potatoes Ingredients

 - Potatoes, of course!
 I love using russet potatoes for baked potatoes and French fries, but they’re not my #1 pick for this recipe.
 Instead, I recommend Yukon Gold or other yellow potatoes.
-Their creamy texture and buttery flavor are so delicious here!
+Their thin skins, creamy texture, and buttery flavor are so delicious here!

-- Butter and flour – The create a roux that thickens the sauce.
+- Butter and flour – They create a roux that thickens the sauce.

 - Vegetable broth and whole milk – The sauce’s base!
 When I was developing this recipe, I tested a version with all milk and no broth, and I found that it felt too rich in the final dish.
 The combination of broth and milk makes the sauce lightly creamy and more flavorful.